tamaralmogy/online-coding-app/README.md

   - `index.js`: Entry point for the React application.
 - `server/`: Contains the server-side code.
   - `index.js`: Main server file that sets up the Express server and WebSocket connections.

+### Future Enhancements

+If I had more time, I would have added:
+- Styles for mentor and student pages.
+- The ability for a couple of students to work simultaneously on different codes.
+- A hint button.
+- A pop-up window for the mentor, letting them know which student solved the question.